nicolasnobelis/Explorers_Helidon/README.md

-This project is my experimentations with Helidon (https://helidon.io) using the Explorer Model.
+This project contains my experimentation with Helidon (https://helidon.io) using the Explorer Model.

 * to be completed...